Rossh87/obsidian/programming/golang/Concurrency.md

 In the above snippet, the *values* of `f, x, y, and z` are evaluated in the current goroutine, but `f`  is *executed* in a new goroutine.

-Goroutines all operate on the same address space, so some mechanism for memory safety is required when multiple routines operate on shared data.
+By default, the Go runtime operates on a single OS thread, using a single logical processor (although this can be changed by setting `runtime.GOMAXPROCS`).
+Because of this, goroutines all operate on the same address space, so some mechanism for memory safety is required when multiple routines operate on shared data.

 ## Channels
 Channels are a self-coordinating mechanism for orchestrating goroutines.
 By default, an input instruction to a channel will block the current thread until the channel is able to receive the input, and an extract instruction from a channel will block until the data is ready to be extracted